July 28th is officially World Hepatitis Day and Milk Chocolate Day.

 For those of you who were born on this day, your zodiac sign is Leo.

-Keep reading for more facts about July 28
+Keep reading for more interesting facts about July 28th in history!

 Meghan Markle became the first-ever guest editor for UK Vogue.

 Working on the September 2019 issue, Markle created a cover for Vogue that included the faces of 15 women she admired.
 Some of the faces included Jane Fonda and Greta Thunberg.